Getting spray paint on a mirror is never desirable.

 These paint removers will help leave the dried and hardened paint from the mirror surface easily without getting the surface scratched.

-For using the acetone on mirror, you can follow the steps as:
+For using the acetone on the mirror, you can follow the steps:

 Dip a soft cotton cloth or a cotton wool ball in acetone or paint thinner

 Then wipe off the dried paint spills or rub it vigorously if the paint splatter is large

 Make sure that you rub the dried paint constantly for a few minutes until you see the paint getting off the glass

 If the hardened paint is too stubborn to remove, consider leaving a bit of thinner or acetone on it for 2-3 minutes.